ted00789/SimplifAI_2.0/src/content/blog/lead-capture-speed-to-response-ai-receptionist.md

 ### Does responding faster really increase conversions?

 Yes.
-Research from Harvard Business Review shows responding within five minutes can make you up to 100 times more likely to connect with a lead.
+HubSpot and Salesforce research shows that faster responses dramatically increase the likelihood of connecting with a lead.

 ### Will buyers hang up if an AI answers?

 Most buyers prefer an immediate, helpful response over voicemail.
-Properly designed AI agents outperform delayed callbacks.
+Properly designed AI agents keep momentum alive.

 ### Can AI really qualify real estate leads?